EyeSeeTea/ESTools/toggl/README.md

 $ bundle install
 ```

+Configure your API token and metadata in [toggl_alerts.json](toggl_alerts.json).

-You may use the script from a crontab entry.
-An example using our `cronwrap` (see `crontab/` folder) to check limits every six hours:
+You typically will use the script from a crontab entry.
+An example using a simple cron wrapper (see `crontab/` folder) to check limits every six hours:

 ```
 0 */6  * * * /usr/local/bin/toggl-alarms.sh